NSJ021/Ease-Of-Mind-Website/README.md

 Another minor bug was that the Navigation bar was not expanding into the burger icon at the correct screen size.
 Initial set with the bootstrap class of navbar-expand-sm, this was changed to md instead thus creating a more responsive navbar.

+Margins and Padding for various containers were somewhat problematic and caused some issues with unwanted whitespace at the edge of screen.
+This was fixed by using bootstraps m-0, p-0 and respective classes to remove any unwanted additional white-spaces caused by unintended bootstrap container margins and padding.

 ### Validation

 Both index.html and style.css have been ran through the appropriate validators: